kniccknakk/Coding-Assignment-for-ORIE-4350-Introduction-to-Game-Theory/README.md

 This is the premis:

 Simulate fictitious play in game 1 and game 2, respectively.
-You can choose an arbi- trary initial state for your algorithm.
+You can choose an arbitrary initial state for your algorithm.
 In each game, answer the following questions:

 1. Does strategy sequence converge?
 Does strategy sequence converge in time averaged sense?
 2. Does payoffs converge?